max78c/chanminecraft/README.md

+# Chan Minecraft Server Pack Guide Book
-# About the server pack
+About the server pack

 1. THIS SERVER PACK ONLY PERSONAL USE!!!

 2. You need to install [Java](http://www.java.com) first.